Pricing Your Home to Sell: Let Market Trends Guide You

 The most straightforward alternative may be to request a cash offer from an iBuyer (a company that uses pricing technology to make a near-instant offer on your home).
 Essentially, you provide a few details about your home, the iBuyer names their cash price, and then you decide whether you want to accept or decline the offer.

-Within a week, we’ll provide you with a full cash offer with the ability to close in as little as 10 days.
+Within 24 hours, we can provide you with a full cash offer with the ability to close in as little as 10 days.

 Going this route provides you with a low-stress selling experience that’s much quicker than most transactions that require financing.
 Instead of debating your selling price or possibly going through multiple price reductions, you could be well on your way to that new neighborhood with the backyard pergola or a spacious two-story with a quiet home office.